The Best Show with Tom Scharpling: The Best Show with Tom Scharpling (since 2014)

 On December 16, 2014, Scharpling revived the program independently at thebestshow.net, recording from a studio in Jersey City.

-The show featured a greater emphasis on lists and call-in segments, as well as featuring producers Mike Lisk, Jason Gore and Pat Byrne.
+The show featured a greater emphasis on lists and call-in segments as well as featuring producers Mike Lisk, Jason Gore, and Pat Byrne.

 In 2015, Scharpling & Wurster made an appearance on Late Night with Seth Meyers.
 The pair voiced characters on an episode of The Simpsons in 2016.
 Scharpling detailed the genesis of the show in his best-selling book, It Never Ends.

 The show currently takes place in Los Angeles from the Forever Dog studios in North Hollywood.
-This new iteration of the show includes a live video stream on Twitch, a greater emphasis on musical performances and two 24-hour episodes, which have featured the likes of Bill Hader, Conan O'Brien, Jarvis Cocker, Nathan Fielder, Bob Odenkirk and Sarah Squirm.
+This new iteration of the show includes a live video stream on Twitch, a greater emphasis on musical performances, and two 24-hour episodes, which have featured guest appearances by Bill Hader, Conan O'Brien, Jarvis Cocker, Nathan Fielder, Bob Odenkirk, and Sarah Squirm.